* We are currently not accepting applications for the Fall 2023-24 academic cycle. Please stay tuned for more updates. *

-Your application must be received by January 17, 2022 for a Fall 2022 start.
-This deadline applies to both domestic and international applicants.
+The MHSc program will not be accepting any applications in the 2023-24 cycle; For reference, the application deadline applies to both domestic and international applicants.
 Your application will be screened for eligibility based on the minimum admission requirements.

 You can now complete your application online, with the exception of the official copy of your transcripts, which must be sent to the Graduate Office as per directions provided during the application process.
 Please note your application will not be processed unless the fee has been submitted.
 The application fee is non-refundable.

 The following items must be included in your application to the MHSc in Bioethics program:

 - complete your online application from the School of Graduate Studies

 - current CV (1 copy)